-Sauer is an associate professor in the department of food, nutrition, dietetics and health at Kansas State University and co-director of the Center for Food Safety in Child Nutrition Programs.
-He specializes in management of food and nutrition services and previously worked in health care foodservice, child and school nutrition, college and university dining and corporate foodservice.
+Sauer is a professor in the department of food, nutrition, dietetics and health at Kansas State University and co-director of the national Center for Food Safety Research in Child Nutrition Programs.
+He specializes in administrative dietetics and has previous experience in health care food and nutrition services, school nutrition and university dining.

-He has received numerous teaching and research awards including the K-State Presidential Award for Excellence in Teaching (2019); the Inaugural Mentoring Award from the Kansas Academy of Nutrition and Dietetics (2019); the Dawley-Scholer Award for Excellence in Student Development (2018); Mary Ruth Bedford Distinguished Faculty Award (2016, 2018); Commerce Bank Award for Outstanding Undergraduate Teaching (2013); and the K-State Excellence in Engagement Award (2013).
-He received the 2015 Distinguished Dietitian of the Year Award from the Kansas Academy of Nutrition and Dietetics.
+Sauer is an accomplished educator and researcher, receiving the K-State Presidential Award for Excellence in Teaching; the Dawley-Scholer Award for Excellence in Student Development; the Mary Ruth Bedford Distinguished Faculty Award; the Commerce Bank Award for Outstanding Teaching; and the University’s Excellence in Engagement Award.
+He received the Kansas Academy of Nutrition and Dietetics' 2015 Distinguished Dietitian of the Year Award, the 2019 Mentoring Award and the Outstanding Educator Award.